ArtToledo/Happy-nlw3/readme.md

 This project is under the MIT license.
 See the [LICENSE](https://github.com/ArtToledo/Happy-nlw3) for details.

-Made with ♥ by Daniel Obara :wave: [Get in touch!](https://br.linkedin.com/in/arthur-toledo)
+Made with ♥ by Arthur Toledo :wave: [Get in touch!](https://br.linkedin.com/in/arthur-toledo)

 [nodejs]: https://nodejs.org/
 [typescript]: https://www.typescriptlang.org/